-The following summary presents a fair and balanced representation of the information contained within the MRE technical report:

-- Silica sand mineralisation at Arrowsmith North occurs within the coastal regions of the Perth Basin, and the targeted silica sand deposits are the aeolian sand dunes that overlie the Pleistocene limestones and paleo-coastline.
+- The following summary presents a fair and balanced representation of the information contained within the Mineral Resource Estimate (MRE) technical report: - Silica sand mineralisation at Arrowsmith Central occurs within the coastal regions of the Perth Basin, and the targeted silica sand deposits are the aeolian sand dunes that overlie the Pleistocene limestones and paleo-coastline.
 (ASX LR 5.8.1 geology &geological interpretation) - Samples were obtained from auger drilling.
 Quality of drilling/sampling and analysis, as assessed by the Competent Person, is of an acceptable standard for use in a Mineral Resource estimate publicly reported in accordance with the JORC Code.
-(ASX LR 5.8.1 Sampling & 5.8.1 Drilling) - Major and trace elements apart from SiO2 were analysed using a four-acid digest followed by Inductively Coupled Plasma Optical (Atomic) Emission Spectrometry (ICP-OES) analysis at the Intertek, Perth laboratory.
+(ASX LR 5.8.1 Sampling & 5.8.1 Drilling) - Major and trace elements apart from SiO2 were analysed using a four-acid digest followed by Inductively Coupled Plasma Optical (Atomic) Emission Spectrometry (ICP-OES) analysis at the Intertek Genalysis, Perth laboratory.
 Loss on Ignition at 1000°C (LOI) was analysed by Thermal Gravimetric Analyser.
 SiO2 was back-calculated by subtracting all ICP major and trace elements plus LOI from 100%, as this is the most accurate way of determining SiO2 content for samples with very high SiO2.
 Certain of the ICP results were verified by X-Ray Fluorescence (XRF) analyses.
-(ASX LR 5.8.1 Analysis). - The Mineral Resources were estimated above 3-d wireframe basal surfaces for the white and yellow sands.
-These basal surfaces are nominally limited to the drill hole depths and the extents are limited to within the Ventnor nominated Arrowsmith North target area.
-The surfaces are based on the geological boundaries defined by logged sand types from the drill data and with reference to the publicly available soil mapping data.
+(ASX LR 5.8.1 Analysis) - The Mineral Resources were estimated above a 3-d wireframe basal surface for the silica sands.
+This basal surface is nominally limited to the drill hole depths and the modelled extents are limited to within the VRX Silica nominated Arrowsmith Central target area.
+The surface is based on the geological boundaries defined by logged silica sand from the drill data and with reference to the publicly available soil mapping data.
 The surface humus layer is typically about 300 mm thick.
-In consultation with Ventnor, CSA Global considered that the upper 500 mm (overburden) is likely to be reserved for rehabilitation purposes.
+In consultation with VRX Silica, CSA Global considered that the upper 500 mm (overburden) is likely to be reserved for rehabilitation purposes.
 This overburden surface forms the upper boundary of the estimated Mineral Resource and is depleted from the reported Mineral Resources.
-Comparatively minor areas that are mapped as swamp or sandy swamp are also depleted from the Mineral Resources.
+The Geraldton to Eneabba railway line and reserve passes through the target area and is depleted from the reported Mineral Resources.
 (ASX LR 5.8.1 Estimation methodology) - Grade estimation was completed using inverse distance weighting to the power of two.
-(ASX LR 5.8.1 Estimation methodology) - The Mineral Resource is quoted from all classified blocks above the defined basal surface wireframes for white and yellow sand and below the overburden surface layer.
-(ASX LR 5.8.1 cut-off grades) - The Mineral Resource was classified as Inferred based on drill hole logging, drill hole sample analytical results, drill spacing, geostatistical analysis, confidence in geological continuity, and metallurgical / process test results.
-(ASX LR 5.8.1 classification) - Roughly 15% of the interpreted mineralisation is extrapolated. - The JORC Code Clause 49 requires that industrial minerals must be reported "in terms of the mineral or minerals on which the project is to be based and must include the specification of those minerals" and that "It may be necessary, prior to the reporting of a Mineral Resource or Ore Reserve, to take particular account of certain key characteristics or qualities such as likely product specifications, proximity to markets and general product marketability."
-(ASX LR 5.8.1 Mining, metallurgy & economic modifying factors) - Therefore, the likelihood of eventual economic extraction was considered in terms of possible open pit mining, likely product specifications, possible product marketability and potentially favourable logistics and it is concluded that Arrowsmith North is an industrial

-Mineral Resource in terms of Clause 49.
+(ASX LR 5.8.1 Estimation methodology) - The Mineral Resource is quoted from all classified blocks above the defined basal surface wireframe for the silica sand layer and below the overburden surface layer.
+(ASX LR 5.8.1 cut-off grades - The Mineral Resource was classified as Inferred based on drill hole logging, drill hole sample analytical results, drill spacing, geostatistical analysis, confidence in geological continuity, and metallurgical / process test results.
+(ASX LR 5.8.1 classification)

+- Roughly 20% of the interpreted mineralisation is considered to be extrapolated. - The JORC Code Clause 49 requires that industrial minerals must be reported "in terms of the mineral or minerals on which the project is to be based and must include the specification of those minerals" and that "It may be necessary, prior to the reporting of a Mineral Resource or Ore Reserve, to take particular account of certain key characteristics or qualities such as likely product specifications, proximity to markets and general product marketability."
+(ASX LR 5.8.1 Mining, metallurgy & economic modifying factors) - Therefore, the likelihood of eventual economic extraction was considered in terms of possible open pit mining, likely product specifications, possible product marketability and potentially favourable logistics and it is concluded that Arrowsmith Central may be classified as an industrial Mineral Resource in terms of Clause 49.
 (ASX LR 5.8.1 Mining, metallurgy & economic modifying factors)